fsharp/fslang-design/archived/FS-1037-subsumption-for-union-constructors.md

 # Motivation
 [motivation]: #motivation

 The above error message is very confusing since an `int list` is a subset of `seq<int>`.
 Furthermore, this issue is specific to the Union Constructor.
 A regular function deals with flexible types in the above manner with no issues.
-For example, a function that is an alias of the Union Constructor has no problem with the above scenario, which makes the limitationr ather awkward.
+For example, a function that is an alias of the Union Constructor has no problem with the above scenario, which makes the limitation rather awkward.

 # Detailed design
 [design]: #detailed-design